AOsman0/portfolio/README.md

 ## Deployed URL

-This is the link to the deployed link of my portfolio.
+This is the link [here] (https://aosman0.github.io/portfolio/) to the deployed link of my portfolio.

 ## Screenshots